1992 Winter Olympics: Participating nations

 Sixty-four nations sent competitors to the 1992 Olympics, including seven nations making their first appearance at a Winter Olympics.
 Following the collapse of the Soviet Union in 1991, six former-Soviet bloc nations chose to form a Unified Team, while the Baltic states of Estonia, Latvia and Lithuania competed as independent nations for the first time since 1936.
+Czechoslovakia made its last appearance in the Winter Olympics before its dissolution at the end of 1992.
 United Nations Security Council Resolution 757 took effect on 30 May 1992 (97 days after the closing ceremonies), and Yugoslav athletes were able to participate under their country's national symbols.
 It also suspended the activities of the Yugoslav Olympic Committee, making the country's athletes ineligible to compete on the 1992 Summer Olympics.
 Despite this, some of their athletes classified in individual sports and gained authorization to compete as Independent Olympic Participants (which also happened at the 1992 Summer Paralympics).
 Yugoslav athletes returned to the Olympic Games in the 1996 Summer Olympics, when only Serbia, Montenegro and Kosovo were still part of the country.
 The 1992 Winter Olympics were the first time since the 1964 Summer Olympics that Germany competed with a unified team.
 Seven National Olympic Committees sent their first delegations to the Winter Olympics: Algeria, Bermuda, Brazil, Honduras, Ireland, Swaziland, Croatia, and Slovenia (the last two making their first appearances at any Olympics, just a few months after their respective declarations of independence from Yugoslavia).
-Through the 2022 Winter Olympics, this has been the only participation of Swaziland and Honduras in an edition of the Winter Olympics.
+Through the 2022 Winter Olympics, this has been the only participation of Swaziland (now Eswatini) and Honduras in an edition of the Winter Olympics.

+Number of athletes by National Olympic Committees

 Venues

-The 1992 Games are the last (as of 2023) in which the speed skating venue was outdoors.
+The 1992 Games are the last in which the speed skating venue was outdoors.